DuaneNielsen/supergrid/README.md

 ### Installing

-Tested under python 3.11
+Tested under python 3.11 venv

-Required for the demo

 clone the directory using git